 A closer look at the engine depot with Hornby and Bassett-Lowke locomotives.

 Hornby Brakedown Train made up with stock from the early years.

 I take pride to build a layout which gives plenty of opportunities to shunt, change and alter trains during running days.

 Right and below you can see some of the interesting point work on the layout.

-Collecting Hornby trains is a good alibi for collecting Dinky Toys as well.
-Here you can see a loading scene in the goods yard.
+Collecting Hornby trains is a good alibi for collecting Dinky Toys and figures as well.

 Next to my Hornby O-gauge, I have a modest collection of Biller Bahn.
 These charming little trains (O scale but narrow gauge) where made in Western Germany just after the war until the sixties, and famous for their superb clockwork mechanism.
 Some also run on battery.